gincoat/gincoat.github.io/docs/cache.md

 title: Cache
 ---

-GoCondor uses `Redis` for cache and its disabled by default, you can enable it in the file `config/cache.go` by setting the attribute `EnableCache` to `true`, then add `Redis connection information` to the `.env` if you are using it. otherwise you can use an external tool to inject these variables to the environment
+GoCondor uses `Redis` for cache and its disabled by default, you can enable it in the file `config/cache.go` by setting the attribute `EnableCache` to `true`, then add `Redis connection information` to the `.env` if you are using it. otherwise, you can use an external tool to inject these variables into the environment

- Here is a sample of the `Redis connection information` in the `.env` file:
+ Here is a sample of the `Redis connection information in the `.env` file:
 ```bash
 #######################################
 ######            CACHE          ######